 To experience underwater life and its beauty while scuba diving, there is some essential equipment that you should have.

-Fins are essential to moving around in the water without expending much energy.
-You require them at all times while scuba diving.
+Fins for diving are essential to moving around in the water without expending much energy.
+You require them at all times while underwater.

 The underwater surroundings are not clearly visible to the human eye.
 To be able to see through the water well, dive masks are much needed.
 It acts as a barrier to separate water and the vision by filling the air in between.